amandaroj/RealEstateAnalysis/README.md

 **Spatial Data Enhancement**

-- While some latitude and longitude values were missing, they were intentionally left blank as apartments without these values were associated with specific postal code areas.
+Some latitude and longitude values were missing, but they were intentionally left blank as apartments without these values were associated with specific postal code areas.

 ## 2. Exploratory Data Analysis